 By facing difficulties in managing big data, SQL is hotter than ever.
 Google has also recently updated its BigQuery service so it can now ingest up to 100,000 rows per second per table, and BigQuery uses SQL.
 Spark’s also had theSpark SQL Module since version 1.3.
 For products like ClustrixDB, DeepSQL, MemSQL, and VoltDB, all you need to do is add commodity nodes instead of bulking up a database server.

 Finally, SQL is relevant again because it’s needed to manage and analyze (not store) big data.
-The developer’s community is even contemplating on some sort of combination application of SQL and NoSQL for better services.
+The developer’s community is even contemplating some sort of combined application of SQL and NoSQL for better services.

-How to decide which are easiest programming language for a beginner?
+How do you decide which is the easiest programming language for a beginner?
 Ultimately, it all depends on what you want to do and what you enjoy the most in programming languages.

 - If you want to do back-end web development, you must learn SQL.